Sergey Nabokov: Vladimir Nabokov's works

 Sergey was mentioned in Vladimir's autobiography Speak, Memory: An Autobiography Revisited.
 According to Brian Boyd, Vladimir was tormented by the thought that he did not love his brother enough, and there was a long history of inattentiveness, mindless ridicule, and neglect.
 In 1945, Nabokov wrote, in a letter to E. Wilson: "The Germans sent my second brother to one of the worst concentration camps (near Hamburg), where he disappeared.
 This message struck me because in my opinion Sergey was the last person who, in my opinion, could have been arrested (for his "Anglo-Saxon sympathies"): a harmless, idle, touching person..."

 Some literary scholars point to the possibility of Sergey Nabokov's character informing the main characters of the novels The Real Life of Sebastian Knight, Bend Sinister, and Ada or Ardor: A Family Chronicle.
 Others point to the complex interactions of the gay character Kinbote in the novel Pale Fire.
 The death of his brother and other war tragedies led Nabokov to reflect deeply on the nature of evil in the world, while also attempting to distance himself from terrible events.

 While he was writing Lolita, Vladimir Nabokov began to write a novel about conjoined twins, one of whom was in love with the other, but he abandoned this idea in favor of Lolita.

 Other works

 In the film Mademoiselle O (1993), based on the autobiographical works of Vladimir Nabokov, the role of Sergey is played by Grigory Klalov.
 According to critics, the film is partly a tribute to Sergey.
 His image is compared with the image of the governess "Mademoiselle": after many years the author feels guilty and regrets both.
 In the movie, Sergey is portrayed as a nice, emotional younger brother, in sharp contrast to the cold and distant older brother.

-Sergey's life is a topic of a fictionalized novel The Unreal Life of Sergey Nabokov by Paul Russell.
+Sergey's life is fictionalized in the novel The Unreal Life of Sergey Nabokov by Paul Russell.